FanDuel NBA: Friday Value Plays

 Other likely chalk plays include:

-Mobley has registered over 50 FD points in each of the last two games with Jarrett Allen (finger) sidelined, which should keep the rookie in plenty of lineups Friday.
+Siakam just put up 49.7 FD against the Lakers two games ago and has managed at least 49.4 in four straight, which should keep in plenty of lineups Friday.

 Key Values